 The Corporation's approach to compensation, as discussed under "Compensation Philosophy and Objectives", is designed to promote and balance the achievement of short-term goals, with an important "at risk" annual bonus component of compensation, as well as long-term growth and profitability through the Stock Option Plan.
 As a company servicing the cyclical mining industry, the Corporation's common share price can be impacted by the market price of gold and other metals, which can fluctuate widely and be affected by numerous factors that are beyond the Corporation's control.
 The common share price is also affected by other factors beyond the Corporation's control, including general and industry-specific economic and market conditions.
 The Corporation's compensation philosophy is based on factors substantially within the control of the relevant Executive Officer and is tied to earnings and other indicators reflecting the fundamental financial health of the business and not necessarily the performance of the Corporation's shares in the market.
-Nevertheless, the variation in total compensation for the Corporation's NEOS over the past five years generally followed the market price of the Corporation's shares.
+Nevertheless, the variation in total compensation for the Corporation's NEOs over the past five years generally followed the market price of the Corporation's shares.
 Executive compensation is shown as salary and bonus earned by the NEOs in a designated fiscal year.

-The following line graph and succeeding table compare: (i) the total Shareholder return for common shares of the Corporation for the period from April 30, 2016 through April 30, 2021, assuming reinvestment of dividends on an initial investment of \$100 made on April 30, 2016; (ii) the cumulative total returns over the same period, assuming a corresponding \$100 investment, in the S&P/TSX Composite Total Return Index and the S&P/TSX Composite Index - Metals & Mining Total Return Index; and (iii) the aggregate annual NEO compensation (salary plus bonus) over the same period, shown as a percentage of 2016 aggregate annual NEO compensation.
-For fiscal 2017 and 2018, the common shares of the Corporation tracked closely with the S&P/TSX Composite Total Return Index, but then diverged for the 2019 fiscal year, and thereafter, followed a similar trendline.
-The Named Executive Officer compensation tracked closely with the S&P/TSX Composite Total Return Index during this period, with a slight divergence in the 2021 fiscal year.
+The following line graph and succeeding table compare: (i) the total Shareholder return for common shares of the Corporation for the period from April 30, 2017 through April 30, 2022, assuming reinvestment of dividends on an initial investment of \$100 made on April 30, 2017; (ii) the cumulative total returns over the same period, assuming a corresponding \$100 investment in the S&P/TSX Composite Total Return Index and the S&P/TSX Composite Index - Metals & Mining Total Return Index; and (iii) the aggregate annual NEO compensation (salary plus bonus) over the same period, shown as a percentage of 2017 aggregate annual NEO compensation.
+For fiscal 2018, the common shares of the Corporation tracked closely with the S&P/TSX Composite Total Return Index, but then diverged for the 2019 fiscal year, a trend that continued through fiscal 2020, and then began to converge through fiscal 2021 and then tracked closely through fiscal 2022.
+The Named Executive Officer compensation tracked closely with the S&P/TSX Composite Total Return Index during this period, with a slight divergence in the 2021 fiscal year, but then converged again in fiscal 2022.

-FIVE-YEAR CUMULATIVE TOTAL RETURN ON \$100 INVESTMENT APRIL 30, 2016 THROUGH APRIL 30, 2021
+FIVE-YEAR CUMULATIVE TOTAL RETURN ON \$100 INVESTMENT APRIL 30, 2017 THROUGH APRIL 30, 2022

-April 30, 2016 April 30, 2017 April 30, 2018 April 30, 2019 April 30, 2020 April 30, 2021 Major Drilling Group International Inc. 100.00 96.56 81.89 52.55 45.28 89.03 S&P/TSX Composite Total Return Index 100.00 114.92 118.49 129.86 119.59 159.42 S&P/TSX Composite Index - Metals & Mining Total Return Index 100.00 97.73 91.90 88.97 133.79 135.98 Named Executive Officer Compensation 100.00 110.06 115.35 117.75 121.31 112.38
+Index April 30, 2017 April 30, 2018 April 30, 2019 April 30, 2020 April 30, 2021 April 30, 2022 Major Drilling Group International 100.00 84.81 54.43 46.90 92.21 153.37 S&P/TSX Composite Total Return Index 100.00 103.11 113.01 104.06 138.72 154.76 S&P/TSX Composite Index - Metals & Mining Total Return Index 100.00 94.03 91.03 136.89 139.14 157.97 Named Executive Officer Compensation 100.00 104.80 106.99 110.22 102.11 129.57